-The predominantly Buddhist nation of Bhutan, officially the Kingdom of Bhutan, is tucked between China and India in the Eastern Himalayas.
+Bhutan is a predominantly Buddhist nation and is tucked between China and India in the Eastern Himalayas.
 Perhaps most famous for it’s Paro Taktsang monastery, also known as Tiger’s Nest which clings to mist-covered cliffs high above the forested Paro Valley.
-One of the other main attractions of Bhutan however is how the nation prioritizes the peace and happiness of its citizens.
+One of the other main attractions of Bhutan is how the nation prioritizes the peace and happiness of its citizens.
 Bhutan’s government and its people believe that Gross National Happiness is of far greater value and more importance than Gross National Product.
 In the western world it’s quite the opposite.
 For this reason Bhutan is considered one of the happiest nations in the world year after year.

 BHUTAN TOP 5 THINGS TO DO

 Perched on the cliff face 900 meters above Paro Valley sits the Taktsang Lhakhang aka Tiger’s Nest Monastery.
 This famous image and main tourist attraction adorns every book, brochure, and website on Bhutan.
 As the legend goes, Guru Rinpoche arrived here on a flying tiger and chose this site to meditate.
 The trek might sound harsh, but the view from the top is breathtaking and ensures that if visited, the place will remain in your memories forever.

 A 51 meter tall statue of Lord Buddha overlooking Thimpu.
 This impressive structure was completed in 2015 and is a construction to help the prosperity of the country.
 An important pilgrimage site for locals, who have camps here and will welcome you wholeheartedly.
 If you pay a visit then hike up from behind the statue for the best view.